Today the radiator cap, is more important than ever before.

 So, pressurized cooling systems, help prevent overheating and coolant loss.
 Also, they raise the coolants boiling point, about 3-degrees F for each additional (psi), above atmospheric pressure.

 As the engine warms up and the coolant expands, it becomes pressurized..
-The caps pressure relief valve, allows pressure to build up to a specified level, then lets excess pressure escape.
+The caps pressure relief valve, allows pressure to build up to a set level, then lets excess pressure escape.

 Older Vehicle (Open) Systems